Shaw145/Tic-Tac-Toe-Game/README.md

 ## Tic Tac Toe Game
-A Tic Tac Toe Game (Full Responsive) that can be played by two players build using HTML,CSS & Javascript.
+A Tic Tac Toe Game (Full Responsive) that can be played by One Player or two players build using HTML,CSS & Javascript.

 ## About
 This is my very first mini project in javascript built from scratch using HTML, CSS, and JavaScript!.
 From understanding the basics of JavaScript syntax to applying it in a practical project, every step has been a valuable learning experience.